orsenthil/sskweb/donate/index.rst

 Or contact us at office@spasticssocietyofkarnataka.org.
 We will get back in touch with you to facilitate your payment/donation.

-**All donations to Spastics Society of Karnataka are exempt from tax under section 80G, of the Income Tax Act.**
+**As per 35AC notification - Effective from 1-4-2017 Spastics Society of Karnataka is not receiving donations**

 Other forms of Support
 ----------------------